ibleaman/JPPC/auditions.md

 The Chorus rehearses on Monday evenings from 7:00 to 9:30 p.m. in Midtown Manhattan.
 The season runs from September through early June, with days off on Jewish holidays and some national holidays.
 There are usually two to four additional non-Monday rehearsals for each voice section.
 Dates for these sectional rehearsals are determined by consensus and are required for those planning to perform at our concerts.

-Concert dates and locations, once confirmed, are included in the [CONCERTS](https://www.yiddishchorus.org/concerts.html) page on this website.
+Concert dates and locations, once confirmed, are included in our [CONCERTS](https://www.yiddishchorus.org/concerts.html) page on this website.

 We hope to resume in-person rehearsals in September, 2021.